-3.5 Landscape

-3.5.1 Green infrastructure
+3.5 Landscape 3.5.1 Green infrastructure

 South Leverton is rural in character and has a strong relationship with the wider landscape.
-The settlement area comprises less than 10% of the total Parish.
+The settlement area comprises less than 10% of the total Neighbourhood area.
 The remaining area is comprised of agricultural fields, bounded by mature hedgerow and trees, copses of trees, small ponds and land drains.

-Field boundaries are often marked by hedgerow and trees which significantly enhance the green infrastructure network across the Parish.
+Field boundaries are often marked by hedgerow and trees which significantly enhance the green infrastructure network across the Neighbourhood area.

-There are limited street trees along residential streets, however mature trees residing within residential curtilages, or hedgerow and trees which demarcate field boundaries, provide visual relief along South Leverton's streets, significantly enhancing the sylvan character of the Parish.
+There are limited street trees along residential streets, however mature trees residing within residential curtilages, or hedgerow and trees which demarcate field boundaries, provide visual relief along South Leverton's streets, significantly enhancing the sylvan character of the Neighbourhood area.